 The Keppel Centre for Art Education at the National Gallery Singapore is the first art education facility of its kind in the region.
 Established with a $12 million commitment from Keppel, the Centre has benefitted over 850,000 visitors since its launch in 2015.
 Guided school tours and workshops introduce visual literacy, analytical and interpretive skills to students.
 In 2017, several key spaces at the Centre were refreshed with new exhibits incorporating elements that cultivate a sense of adventure and exploration among children.

-We sponsor Keppel Nights, a partnership with Esplanade – Theatres On The Bay, to provide students from heartland schools with access to world class performances.
-Since its re-launch in November 2013, the programme has benefitted over 9,000 students from 44 schools.
+Keppel Nights, developed in partnership with Esplanade – Theatres on the Bay, provides students from heartland schools with access to world class performances and exposure to various art and cultural forms.
+Since its re-launch in 2013, the programme has benefitted close to 20,000 students from 72 schools.